 The Swedish Poisons Information Centre is the appointed body in Sweden, according to the EU regulation (EC) 1272/2008 (CLP) Article 45, responsible for receiving information about the composition of chemical products classified as hazardous on the basis of their health or physical effects.
 Companies are therefore obligated to provide the information the Poisons Centre needs to carry out the tasks for which it is responsible.

 The main responsibility for the Swedish Poisons Information Centre is to give advice to the general public, physicians and other health care personnel in cases of acute poisonings.
 Many accidents happen with chemical household products (about 28 900 inquiries to the Poisons Information Centre 2015).
 Children get hold of the products and taste, adults get splashes in their eyes or accidentally drink them.
-It happens that people drink large amounts since they think they are drinking something else or because they try to commit suicide.
-To be able to provide adequate advice in all incidents of poisoning, the Poisons Centre must have accurate information about the composition of chemical products.
+In some cases people drink large amounts thinking they are drinking something else or with the intention to harm themselves.
+To be able to make a correct assessment of the acute risk and provide adequate advice in all incidents of poisoning, the Poisons Centre must have accurate information about the composition of chemical products.

 The product information is kept strictly confidential according to the Swedish secrecy law, 2009:400, 25 kap 9§ and the EU Regulation 1272/2008 (CLP) article 45.2, and is only used for evaluation of acute toxicity.
 The product composition will never be revealed except in cases when it, for medical reasons, is of importance to inform a physician about ingredients that will influence the treatment.